-Cash represents cash held at banks and available on demand, and is categorised for measurement purposes as "loans and receivables."
+Cash represents cash held at banks and available on demand, and is categorised for measurement purposes as amortised cost (prior years "loans and receivables").

 Cash equivalents are current asset investments (other than cash) that are readily convertible into known amounts of cash, typically cash deposits of more than one day but less than three months at the date of purchase.
-Deposits with maturities greater than three months but less than one year are recognised as short-term investments, are categorised as loans and receivables and are carried initially at fair value and then subsequently at amortised cost, using the effective-interest method.
+Deposits with maturities greater than three months but less than one year are recognised as short-term investments, are categorised as amortised cost (prior years "loans and receivables") and are carried initially at fair value and then subsequently at amortised cost, using the effective-interest method.